allaboutevemirolive/spring-boot-hot-reload/README.md

 ### **loop-run.sh**

 This script operates in a continuous cycle, executing the specified command repeatedly.
 It is specifically designed to work with Spring Boot applications.
-When the port being used by your application is terminated by watch-kill.sh, this script automatically re-executes the command to restart the application.
+When the port being used by your application is terminated by `watch-kill.sh`, this script automatically re-executes the command to restart the application.

 ## The Underlying Mechanism